HSF/hsf.github.io/organization/_posts/2022/2022-10-13-coordination.md

 Please try and book meetings in Indico at least 2 weeks in advance!

-That way they go into the calendar early and they will be included in the weekly email annoucement that goes to HSF Forum.
+That way they go into the calendar early and they will be included in the weekly email announcement that goes to HSF Forum.

 ### Data Analysis